djotaku/pythonmorsels/proxydict/whatilearned.md

 Completing the Base Problem also gave me the bonus 3 solution.
 As with bonus 1, I'm not sure if he's using an older version of the library or something.
 I don't feel my barebones solution should have solved both of these.

 ## What I learned from Trey's Solution

+Boy, oh boy is there a lot to learn here.
+Looks like the reason I had 1 and 3 already done for me is that I jumped the gun on ABC vs his more naive solution, which is what I was trying to do before I thought about ABC (but couldn't remember what it was called) and looked at his hint.
+(Basically, if I could have intuited getitem method, I would have probably also started out with this naive method).

+### Todo
+- Cover last paragraph of bonus 1. (which is awesome!)
+- Cover better yielding (and add to my code as for future learning)
+- Cover better repr and add to my code for future learning
+-